 Opening an Account With Vulcan Value Partners

-To open an account with Vulcan, you can call the firm at (205) 803-1582.
+To open an account with Vulcan, you can call the firm over the phone.
 Bill Hjorth is the main contact for general inquiries.
-You can also email email@example.com for more information.
+You can also email for more information.

 Tips for Financial Planning

 - Looking for an advisor who offers financial planning services, or one with a lower minimum account size?
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right financial advisor doesn’t have to be hard.
+SmartAsset's free tool matches you with financial advisors in your area in five minutes.
+If you’re ready to be matched with local advisors, get started now.